ewrogers/gala-docker/README.md

 Your Gala node will contact the Gala server periodically throughout the day.
 Each time it does, you gain credit for the day **by unique machine ID**.
 This is why is important that you retain the same machine ID each time your node runs, so you don't split up credit across several IDs. **To get credit for the daily distribution, you must reach 100% for that machine ID**.
 Meaning, if you get 95% on one and 5% on another, you do not receive credit.

+### What is the NODE_SPECIFIER for?

+This is only used when you are running more than one Gala node on the same machine (or VPS).
+By default, this value is `1`, and is appended to your machine ID when contacting the Gala server for daily distribution credit.
+Since each machine has its own unique ID, you do not need it when running a single node on that machine.

+However, when you are running multiple nodes on a single machine you should increment this for each node.
+For example, the second one would be `-e NODE_SPECIFIER=2`, and so on.
+This way you can get multiple node credit for the same machine ID without needing to spin up multiple VPS instances or physical machines.

 ### My containers are crashing or constantly restarting, why?